-The company acquired the office building in November 2014.
+The Company acquired the office building in November 2014.
 The complex is fully let to Danone Romania, the French multinational food company, until 2025.
-The asset is part of Stage 2 of the Arcona transaction and the relevant SPA for its disposal has already been signed in June 2021 with closing expected to be within H2 2021.
+The asset is part of Stage 2 of the Arcona transaction and the relevant SPA for its disposal has already been signed in June 2021 with closing to be expected within H2 2021.